BjornW/Vuurtoren/README.md

 ### Versions used ###
 - Ubuntu 18.04.2 LTS
-- NPM 6.4.1 (Nodejs 10.15.3 deb from Nodesource, Ubuntu 18.04.2 LTS was older if I remember correctly)
+- NPM 6.4.1 (Nodejs 10.15.3 deb from Nodesource, Ubuntu's package was older if I remember correctly)
 - Lighthouse 4.1.0
 - PHP 7.2.17